bagder/uncurled/project.md

 ## "Just a bunch of people"

 An Open Source project is people cooperatively improving a product.
-People from somewhere you never met or spoken to before, who wants to help improve or change the project.
+People from somewhere you never met or spoken to before, who want to help improve or change the project.

 Contributors show up and they might have a different idea of what the project